 This is quite possibly my favorite dinner.
 Ever.
 That's a pretty bold statement from a girl who lives and breathes recipes.

-The absolute best way to cook this cut of meat is to pan fry the steaks in high quality butter with fresh herbs and garlic.
+The absolute best way to cook this tender cut of meat is to sear the steaks in high-quality butter with fresh herbs and garlic.
 Once the steaks get a nice sear on both sides you will finish them off in a hot oven until they've reached the desired internal temperature.

-- The steaks will reduce the temperature of the pan and help prevent your butter from burning.
-While the steaks are searing, use a spoon to continually pour the melted butter to the top of the steak.
+While the steaks are searing, use a spoon to continually pour the melted garlic and herb-infused butter onto the top and sides of the steak.
 You want to infuse all of that flavor into the meat.

-- Once you've seared both sides to perfection, finish the Filet Mignon off in the oven.
+Once you've seared both sides to perfection, finish cooking the Filet Mignon steaks in the preheated oven.